Making Justice.

 Making Justice is a community-based learning program for at-risk and court-involved teens that includes weekly workshops and an artist-in-residence opportunity.
-Offered in collaboration with a diverse spectrum of artists, educators and activists, this library programming resource fosters community engagement and self-expression via graphic and 3D art, photography, spoken word, performance, video and life skills projects.
+Offered in collaboration with a diverse spectrum of artists, educators and activists, Making Justice fosters community engagement and self-expression via graphic and 3D art, photography, spoken word, performance, video and life skills projects.

 While teen participants are focused on creating a FINAL PRODUCT, workshop leaders are more concerned with relationship building, basic skill development and connection to the community.
 Learn more about our approach with the Making Justice Facilitators Guide.